talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 ## Sliding window analysis procedure

-We performed a standard procedure to conduct sliding window analyses for each [phenotype group](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/phenotype/).
+We executed a standardized procedure to conduct sliding window analyses for each [phenotype group](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/phenotype/).

-The steps in this procedure are described below:
+The steps of this procedure are described below:

 ### 1. Counting CNVs per window